Excelsior Award

 The Excelsior Award is divided into four age categories:

-- Excelsior Award White covers titles suitable for readers in UKS2 (9+).
+• Excelsior Award White covers titles suitable for readers in UKS2 (9+).

-- Excelsior Award Blue covers titles suitable for readers in KS3 (11+).
+• Excelsior Award Blue covers titles suitable for readers in KS3 (11+).

-- Excelsior Award Red covers titles suitable for readers in KS4 (14+).
+• Excelsior Award Red covers titles suitable for readers in KS4 (14+).

 A shortlist for each age category is chosen by a panel of librarians, comic creators and booksellers but the winners are chosen by students from participating schools.

-The award is open to all schools in the the UK and Ireland and schools can register to judge as many of the categories as they like.
+The award is open to all schools in the UK and Ireland and schools can register to judge as many of the categories as they like.
 Students read and discuss the shortlisted titles and then rate them across four key areas – Story, Artwork, Characters and Dialogue.

 Timetable:

-- The shortlists are announced in December and student judging begins.
+• The shortlists are announced in December and student judging begins.

-- The winners will be announced in July 2023.
+• The winners are announced in July.

 About the Excelsior Award: The Excelsior Award was originally launched in 2011 as a complement to the Sheffield Children’s Book Award.
-It is now the UK’s biggest book award for graphic novels and manga for young people.
+It is now the UK’s longest-running book award for graphic novels and manga for young people.

 Further resources:

-- Posters, rating forms and tips on how to run the Excelsior Awards are available for participating schools.
+• Posters, rating forms and tips on how to run the Excelsior Awards are available for participating schools.

-- Find past winners and shortlisted titles here.
+• Find past winners and shortlisted titles here.

-- Participating schools can also compete for the True Believers Award – awarded to the school that returns the most rating forms; and the ‘Nuff Said Award for the Best School Library Excelsior Award Display.
+• Participating schools can also compete for the True Believers Award – awarded to the school that returns the most rating forms; and the ‘Nuff Said Award for the Best School Library Excelsior Award Display.

-- Find further recommendations for comics and graphic novels on the Comics in Class blog.
+• Find further recommendations for comics and graphic novels on the Comics in Class blog.

-- Comic Boom – Comics in Education is a new podcast dedicated to exploring the world of comics and how to use them in the classroom.
+• Comic Boom – Comics in Education is a new podcast dedicated to exploring the world of comics and how to use them in the classroom.

 Visit the resource